 Many people diagnosed with human immunodeficiency virus (HIV) experience weight gain after starting antiretroviral therapy (ART).
-In a survey of 129 myHIVteam members, 75 percent report having gained weight since their diagnosis.
+In a survey of 129 myHIVteam members, 75 percent reported having gained weight since their diagnosis.

 About 78 percent of myHIVteam members surveyed said they believe maintaining a healthy weight is important.
 Because an ART regimen is a vital part of living with HIV, it’s important to find ways to stay on those medications and maintain a healthy weight.

-The best thing you can do if you are struggling with weight gain after starting treatment for HIV is talk to a doctor and come up with a plan.
-After all, 82 percent of myHIVteam members surveyed said it was helpful to receive professional guidance when it came to maintaining their weight.
+If you are struggling with weight gain after starting treatment for HIV, the best thing you can do is talk to a doctor and come up with a plan.
+After all, 82 percent of myHIVteam members surveyed said it was helpful to receive professional guidance about maintaining their weight.

 The standard treatment for HIV is antiretroviral therapy.
-These medications are highly effective at suppressing viral load, however some ART medications have been associated with significant weight gain.
+ART medications are highly effective at suppressing viral load.
+However, some of them have been associated with significant weight gain.
 Among myHIVteam members surveyed, 74 percent reported gaining weight after starting an HIV medication.

-Studies have shown that people with HIV undergoing ART gain weight faster than HIV-negative people of the same age.
+Studies have shown that people with HIV taking ART drugs gain weight faster than HIV-negative people of the same age.
 This is true regardless of their baseline weight.

 Note that ART-related weight gain is different from “hard belly” or lipodystrophy.
 Lipodystrophy refers to an abnormal loss or gain of visceral adipose fat (the hard fat that accumulates around the organs in the midsection).
 This syndrome is commonly seen in people living with HIV.
 It can also be a potential side effect of HIV medications, but it is separate from weight gain in subcutaneous fat (the softer fat located under the skin).